 The real, live images of Mel in this image make the user feel as if you’re at this event, experiencing all of the energy and excitement that one of Mel’s keynote speeches have to offer.

 The professional photography in the first section of the website, and everywhere below it, lets users instantly see the high quality and aesthetic of Bonobos’ men’s clothing.

 In the 23andMe website, the professional website photography offers the picture of a highly reputable company helping a wide variety of people discover their ancestry or health predispositions.

-You can tell right away that this website’s photograph is NOT professional.
+You can tell right away that this website’s photography is NOT professional.
 Using stock images makes the company seem distant and impersonal.

 The fact that the first thing users will see when they land on this page is a stock photo of a close up of a keyboard does nothing to help users get to know who “The Write Paige” is or trust the company to handle their communications challenges.

 Comparing the websites with professional photos to the ones with stock photography makes it easy to see who the winners are, right?

 Hands down, professional website photography is a win-win situation.

 We asked our Director of User Experience Chris Woods for some tips on using a professional photographer for website photos.